 Can you really evidence human cyber readiness?

 One of the biggest problems in cybersecurity today is measuring and evidencing capability.
-But the challenge for security leaders isn’t so much in understanding the capabilities of technology.
-It’s measuring the impact of people.
-Many organizations will fall into a trap of judging their employees on the certificates they hold rather than the hands-on experience…
+But the challenge for security leaders isn’t understanding the capabilities of technology; it’s measuring the impact of people.
+That’s because most organizations will fall into a trap of judging their employees on the certificates they hold rather than the practical experience they’ve…

 One of the biggest problems in cybersecurity today is measuring and evidencing capability.
-But the challenge for security leaders isn’t so much in understanding the capabilities of technology.
-It’s measuring the impact of people.
-Many organizations will fall into a trap of judging their employees on the certificates they hold rather than the hands-on experience they’ve acquired.
+But the challenge for security leaders isn’t understanding the capabilities of technology; it’s measuring the impact of people.
+That's because most organizations will fall into a trap of judging their employees on the certificates they hold rather than the practical experience they’ve acquired.

-But in our rapidly moving industry, complacent defenders lose ground fast, which is why you need security personnel with demonstrable skill sets – not 2-year-old old bits of paper.
+But in our rapidly moving industry complacent defenders lose ground fast, which is why you need personnel with demonstrable skill sets – not two-year-old bits of paper.

-From the creation of antivirus in the 1970s to the dawn of software that protects cloud-based operations, industry certifications were largely an adequate way of measuring skills, proving the holder could use the tools required to protect specific technologies.
+From the creation of antivirus in the 70s to the dawn of software that protects cloud-based operations, industry certifications were a largely adequate way of measuring skills, proving the holder could use the tools required to protect specific technologies.
 But not any longer.
-Organizations now need to proactively detect and react to security incidents, meaning evidencing must be constant.
+Organizations now need to detect and react to security incidents, so evidencing must be constant.

 Why insufficient evidencing is a security risk

 Security leaders are struggling to identify their team’s strengths and weaknesses, with half of all CEOs unsure that their organization could respond to a hacking incident or data breach.
 This lack of visibility is unacceptable.
 As a security event moves from the detect to the response phase, people – and more specifically their skills and psyche – become your greatest asset.
-Almost everything post-compromise (or ‘right of boom’) is handled by your people, so if their effectiveness and skills are not continuously being evidenced, you cannot gauge their preparedness.
-And this ultimately creates a risk.
+Almost everything post-compromise (or ‘right of boom’) is handled by your people.
+If their effectiveness and skills are not continuously being evidenced, you cannot gauge their preparedness.
+And this ultimately creates risk.

-A lack of evidencing is especially troubling for CISOs who work in large enterprises or are joining new companies, where they must measure their team’s capability at speed.
-Every organization now needs to visualize and evidence its human cyber capability.
+A lack of evidencing is especially troubling for CISOs who work in large enterprises, where they must measure capability at speed.
+However, all businesses now need the ability to visualize and evidence human cyber capability.

 Evidencing must be continuous

 Evidencing is a snapshot of your cyber capability on any given day – nothing more.
-Your coverage changes whenever new techniques and risks emerge, so you must continuously monitor your team, ensuring they stand prepared for the latest threats.
+Your coverage changes whenever new techniques and risks emerge, so you must continuously monitor your team and ensure they stand prepared for the latest threats.
 But without continuous data-led evidencing, you cannot prove that spending on human capability will improve your organization’s security posture.
 This means your board will lack confidence and be unlikely to invest.

 This is precisely where classroom training falls short.
 The material taught is prepared weeks (or even months) in advance, which means by the time it reaches the learner, it is already old news – a security fossil.
 And at the end of the course, the learning literally stops.
 Leaving you with what?
 A certificate that confirms your team has theoretically covered a handful of outdated techniques.